Zaid-Ajaj/the-elmish-book/chapters/elm/render-html.md

     prop.text "I got style, boi"
 ]
 ```
-Notice here, the `style` property takes a list of styles.
-These styles are easy to find using the `style` type where you could just "dot through" the type and your IDE will tell you all the things you can use.
-The [Feliz](https://github.com/Zaid-Ajaj/Feliz) library includes overloads for most of the css properties and they are fully type-safe and well documented.
+Notice here, the `style` property takes a list of style attributes.
+These attributes are easy to find using the `style` type where you could just "dot through" the type and your IDE will tell you all the things you can use.
+The [Feliz](https://github.com/Zaid-Ajaj/Feliz) library includes overloads for most of the CSS properties and they are fully type-safe and well documented.

 ### Self-closing Tags